Listening SectionClick here to do the Listening Section

 Icha: "The traffic was busy and the bus was very slow."

-- Shall I come to your classroom?
+- Shall I be absent?

 - Could you come earlier?